 Entry and mid-level flight instructors usually earn

 Experienced and senior flight instructors usually earn

 $70K-$100K per year

-Pay for flying instructors depends on experience, their employer, and what type of aircraft they teach in.
+Pay for flight instructors depends on experience, their employer, and what type of aircraft they teach in.

-- C category (entry-level) flying instructors usually earn between minimum wage and $30 an hour, and typically work part time.
+- C category (entry-level) flight instructors usually earn between minimum wage and $30 an hour, and some may work part time or on contract.

 - B category (mid-level) instructors usually earn between minimum wage and $70,000 a year.

 - A category (senior) instructors can earn between $70,000 and $100,000 a year.

 Flight instructors are usually paid by the number of hours they spend in the air and doing ground work.